JIA Foundation

 MONTREAL, September 28-30, 2023

-JIA Foundation is an initiative of the Chinatown Working Group to form a non-profit organization with a mandate to foster the cultural heritage of Montreal’s Chinatown through storytelling and place-making in order to continue some of the work initiated by CWG and build community capacity and expertise.
+JIA Foundation is a non-profit organization with a mandate to foster the cultural heritage of Montreal’s Chinatown through storytelling and place-making in order to continue some of the work initiated by CWG and build community capacity and expertise.

 JIA foundation aims to…